 The lease and the NHS rent reimbursement are separate contractual arrangements with different parties and as such, they have different mechanisms to regulate them.
 Usually, the only crossover is concerning the lease rent and the NHS rent reimbursement payments.
 In this scenario, there should be a protective clause stipulating that the GP practice cannot pay a higher rent than agreed with District Valuer Services or determined by NHS Resolution, following a dispute application.
 This assumes that the lease is approved by the NHS and has been drafted appropriately.

-As a GP Tenant, it is of paramount importance to use suitably experienced representatives and obtain NHS approval for the lease before signing and completing it.
-A fit for purpose NHS England approved lease should protect the GP Tenant at rent review and mitigate risk associated with rental and other property disputes with the Landlord.
+As a GP Tenant or Landlord, it is of paramount importance to use suitably experienced representatives and obtain NHS approval for the lease before signing and completing it.
+A fit for purpose NHS England approved lease should protect the GP Tenant at rent review and mitigate risk associated with rental and other property disputes between Tenant and Landlord.